nuxeo/studio-dev-env/README.md

 - `theia-builder`: Builds a Theia IDE.
 - `theia-base`: Installs and configure Theia
-- `theia-project`: Multi-stage image with `theia-base` and `project-base` using `theia` user to start a full development environment that exposes Theia as main IDE.
+- `theia-project`: Multi-stage image with `theia-base` and `project-base` to start a full development environment that exposes Theia as main IDE.

 ## Scripts